HongYangHT/summer-cli/README.md

 # summerFrame
-This is a summer frame
+This is a summer cli